 Conclusion

 Marriage in Saudi Arabia is complex, deeply rooted in Islamic tradition and culture.
-Foreigners planning to marry there must understand the unique rules and legal aspects.
+Foreigners planning to marry there must understand the unique rules and legal aspects, including the eligibility criteria for foreigners.
 The country has made some positive changes, but Islamic law and customs still play a big role.

 Understanding the legal framework, cultural norms, and needed documents is key.
 Getting advice from local authorities and legal experts is very helpful.
 This way, people can have meaningful and legal marriages that respect the country’s culture.